 Further, Minnesota established a comprehensive service model that provides funded services to child sex trafficking victims.
-Although referral to services in not mandated under the system, the regional navigators grant provisions and evaluation requirements set goals for a statewide program meant to ensure that "support services are available, accessible, and adequate for sexually exploited youth."
+Although referral to services is not mandated under the system, the Regional Navigators grant provisions and evaluation requirements set goals for a statewide program meant to ensure that "support services are available, accessible, and adequate for sexually exploited youth."